 Purchase of standardised digital assessments | EEF, Improving Literacy in KS2 recommends the use of diagnostic assessments to assess pupils’ needs to direct teaching plans | 2,3,5 |

-Purchase of synthetic phonics resources and training for teachers and TAs | EEF, Improving Literact in KS1/2 recommends this kind of approach for developing fluency in reading | 2,3,5 |
+Purchase of synthetic phonics resources and reading books, and EY/Y1 iPads for phonics practice | EEF, Improving Literacy in KS1/2 recommends this kind of approach for developing fluency in reading | 2,3,5 |

-Staff training and induction in phonics, reading and writing and purchase of resources | – EEF, Improving Literacy in KS2 recommends – Teach writing composition strategies through modelling and supported practice – EEF, Improving Literact in KS1 recommends developing pupils’ speaking, listening and language skills – CLPE, Choosing and using high quality texts recommends the use of high quality text-based English units | 2,3,5 |
+Staff training and induction in phonics, reading and writing, and purchase of resources | – EEF, Improving Literacy in KS2 and EEF, Improving Literacy in KS1 recommends developing pupils’ speaking, listening and language skills – CLPE, Choosing and using high quality texts recommends the use of high quality text-based English units – Reading Framework 2023 recommends fluency resources for non-fluent readers | 2,3,5 |

-Purchase of iPads and Chromebooks to support learning in English and Maths | – EEF, Using Digital Technology to Improve Learning recommends the use of digital resources to improve the impact of pupil practice and assessment | 2,3,5 |
+Purposeful use of digital technology (eg for practice, assessment, explanation & modelling).
+Purchase of Chromebooks to support learning in English and Maths.
+Training for teachers in using ICT to raise attainment across the curriculum. | – EEF, Using Digital Technology to Improve Learning recommends the use of digital resources to improve the impact of pupil practice and assessment | 2,3,5 |

 Activity | Evidence that supports this approach | Challenge number(s) addressed |